His name was Bruno, and he was a nut.

 Until him, I never really gave Boxers a second thought.
 But, a decade or so later, I’d own another one in a heartbeat.

 They are fantastic dogs, great friends, energetic playmates, and just downright funny dogs to have around the house.

 What’s it like living with a Boxer?

-These are dogs that love to run so the best situation is where they can do so freely and often.
+These are dogs that love to run, so the best situation is to do so freely and often.

 We have acres of land so Bruno could run to his heart’s content, and he did, every day.

-I cannot imagine Bruno without the adequate space to do this.
+I cannot imagine Bruno without adequate space to do this.

-So really, space to run and patience to put up with their crazy antics are the two main things I think you should give consideration to when considering bringing a Boxer into your life.
+So really, space to run and patience to put up with their crazy antics are the two main things I think you should consider when considering bringing a Boxer into your life.